binary-monkey/SlothCloud/README.md

 # SlothCloud
-SlothCloud is a web-based media server made using Flask for Python3
+SlothCloud is a RESTful server for storing and sharing media files made using Flask for Python3

 ## Features
 ### Current: